By David Joel Miller.

 Some people rather than using feelings as information feel compelled to do whatever those feelings urge them to do.
 They become, in effect, slaves to those feelings.
 Rather than taking ownership of their feelings they believe that other people make them happy, make them sad, or make them angry.
 Since they ascribe their feelings to another person, they also believe the other person is responsible for that feeling and for their actions.

 Beat your body into submission.

 Some people, when under stress, take it out on themselves.
-They may engage in excess of exercise or even in physical abuse.
+They may engage in an excess of exercise or even in physical abuse.
 These people are at high risk to become cutters or in other ways engage in self-injurious behavior.

 Some people adopt a strategy of dealing with the risks of life but trying to avoid taking any risks.
 They simply never begin anything and therefore never fail at anything.
 The downside of this strategy is that by never starting anything they are never successful at anything.

-Other people avoid the uncertainties of life by trying to never accepting any feedback on their actions.
+Other people avoid the uncertainties of life by trying to never accept any feedback on their actions.
 Once they begin on a course of action no matter how many difficulties they may encounter they continue going forward.
 These are the people who find it impossible to admit they’ve made a mistake.

 Not many functions.
 No vocabulary.

 Some people’s brains are programmed for a limited number of functions.
 They simply haven’t developed the skills necessary to do other things.
 A lot of what humans do is symbolic.
 We use words to talk about the feelings in our lives and what we want to do.
 Some people lack the vocabulary to express the feelings they do have.